folkertdev/reversible-debugger/tfp-submission/paper.md

     deriving (Eq, Show, Generic, Functor)
 ```

-For the instructions that modify the queue we must also roll the queue.
-Additionally, we require the
-their participants to be synchronized.
-Synchronization ensures that the complete transaction in the global type is undone, but the rolling can still happen in a decoupled way.
+For **send/receive** and **offer/select**, the instructions that modify the queue, we must also roll the queue.
+Additionally, both participants must be synchronized.
+Synchronization ensures that both parties roll their parts, but the rolling can still happen in a decoupled way.
-The synchronization is a dynamic check that will give an error message if either participant is not in the
+The synchronization is a dynamic check that throws an error message if either participant is not in the
 expected state.

-Let bindings remove assigned variables from the store.
-This is not strictly necesarry to maintain
+Rolling a **let** removes the assigned variable from the store.
+While strictly necesarry to maintain
-causal consistency but it is good practice.
+causal consistency, it is good practice.

-Function applications are treated exactly as in the formal semantics: We store a reference to the
+**Function applications** are treated exactly as in the formal semantics: A reference is stored to the
 function and its arguments, so we can recreate the application later.

-Given a `LocalType` and a `Program` we can now move forward whilst producing a trace through the execution.
+Given a `LocalType` and a `Program` we can now step through the program while producing a trace through the execution.
 At any point, we can move back to a previous state.

 ## Putting it all together